C.V. - Damian Connolly

 I worked in GEEA team (Gameplay Engineering and Entertainment Analysis) at the main HQ in Paris.
 My roles were R&D, gameplay prototypes, controls and user experience.

-Some of the areas that I worked under included: rapid prototyping using a Lua based 3D engine; prototyping gameplay for 3D cameras and later Natal; some R&D on Playstation Move; and concept development and brainstorming with the design firm IDEO.
+Some of the areas that I worked under included: rapid prototyping using a Lua based 3D engine; prototyping gameplay for 3D cameras and later Kinect; some R&D on Playstation Move; and concept development and brainstorming with the design firm IDEO.

 My final projects were focused on creating games for Facebook using Flash.
 I developed a framework (later released internally as an "opensource" project) for developing Flash games which was used by a number of the studios inside Ubisoft, and I was the lead on a small excellent team that designed and developed 2 prototypes to explore different possible gameplay.